Left to My Own Devices: Critical reception

 Miranda Sawyer from Smash Hits named "Left to My Own Devices" Single of the Fortnight, writing, "Pop perfection from the winsome twosome.
 Complete with swank orchestra, this massive stomper galumphs away at a breakneck pace into all sorts of dramatic twists and turns, over which Neil's deadpan vocals sound brilliantly menacing. [...]
 A storming chorus plus! — plus! — one of those superbly pretentious talking bits Neil does, rounded off with a breathtaking violin swoosh, must ensure that this soars to the top of the charts and stays there for weeks and weeks.
 A truly awe-inspiring Single of the Fortnight."

+Artwork

+The cover photos were taken by Michael Roberts, who was fashion editor at Tatler at the time.
+The 7-inch single showed Tennant and Lowe wearing pieces of medieval armour, with a bicycle wheel suspended over their heads.
+The cover designer, Mark Farrow, thought the photos were pretentious so he created a yellow outer sleeve, resembling a manila envelope, to cover them.

 Music video

 The accompanying music video for "Left to My Own Devices", directed by longtime Pet Shop Boys director Eric Watson, primarily consists of Tennant and Lowe dancing on an invisible glass floor, with the camera angle facing upwards.
 Tennant and Lowe are joined by several acrobats who are also seen from the same camera angle.
 At one point, balloons are also visible.

 Watson had used a similar technique, filming through layers of perspex, on the video for "Breakaway" by the Australian band Big Pig, but Pet Shop Boys were not happy with the result.
 Watson recalled, "I thought I'd pulled it off, but they were furious because it was so dark".

-MTV declined to show the video due to the dim lighting.
+Live performances

+Pet Shop Boys performed "Left to My Own Devices" on their first tour in 1989, with Tennant dressed in pyjamas and a dressing gown in reference to the opening line, "I get out of bed at half past ten".
+On the Discovery Tour (1994), the song was played in a medley with Corona's "The Rhythm of the Night" (1993), sung by backing vocalist Katie Kissoon.
+The performance is included on the live album and film Discovery: Live in Rio 1994.
+"Left to My Own Devices" was performed on the Nightlife Tour (1999–2000) and was included in the concert film Montage.
+The song also appears on the live album, Concrete (2006), with opera singer Sally Bradshaw reprising her vocals, backed by the BBC Concert Orchestra.
+The live album and film Pandemonium features the song paired with "Closer to Heaven" (1999), as performed on the Pandemonium Tour (2009–10).
+The new version of "Left to My Own Devices" for the Super Tour (2016–19)—with the original orchestrations replaced with synthesizers and lively percussion, and featuring dancers in inflatable balloon costumes—appears on the live album and film Inner Sanctum (2019).
+The hit song was also included on the set list of the Dreamworld: The Greatest Hits Live tour, launched in 2022.